Quick Answer

 Victim Profile

-Foreign tourists and executives are frequently targeted due to perceived wealth and lack of local knowledge.
+Foreign tourists and executives are frequently targeted due to perceived wealth and lack of local knowledge, according to OSAC.
 Americans, Europeans, and Asians are particularly targeted.
 Signs of wealth such as jewelry, expensive watches, visible electronics, and branded clothing significantly increase risk.
 Solo female travelers face additional risks of harassment and gender-based crimes.